KQM-git/TCL/docs/enemy-data/humans/fatui/fatui-electro-cicin-mage.md

   * The Mage can use this ability immediately after recovering poise, allowing her to blink out of a stagger or knockback animation.
 * Consecutively teleports up to three times towards the target.
   * The Mage will only use this ability if far from the target.
 This is considered a different ability than the regular teleport, so the Mage can use them in succession.
-* Summons a falling bolt of Electro energy to strike its' foe; leaves behind a static charge that deals Electro DoT to targets within.
+* Summons a falling bolt of Electro Energy to strike its' foe; leaves behind a static charge that deals Electro DoT to targets within.
   * Certain versions are able to consecutively summon 3, 4, or 6 thunderbolts instead of just 1.
 * After ~40 seconds, absorbs all summoned Cicins, conjures an Electro Shield and then begins flying towards the player.
   * The Shield grants immunity to DMG and increased movement speed (faster than a player's base running speed, but slower than base sprinting speed) and prevents the Mage from being staggered or knocked down.
   * The Shield continuously deals AoE Electro DMG to surrounding targets.
   * The Shield depletes gradually over ~12 seconds, but can be depleted faster with elemental reactions.
   * Afterwards, the ability needs to recharge over another 40 seconds.
-The charge rate of this ability is affected by energy charge rate modifiers.
+The charge rate of this ability is affected by Energy charge rate modifiers.